EthanTreg/Spectrum-Machine-Learning/README.md

 can be used as mentioned in
 [Fitting the Data](https://github.com/EthanTreg/Spectrum-Machine-Learning/blob/master/README.md#314-fitting-the-data).

-In addition to this, several parameters in `spectrum_fit.py config file` need configuring:
+In addition to this, several parameters in the `spectrum-fit` config file need configuring:
 * `data` options:
     * `encoder-parameters-path`: _path to the fitted parameters_
 * 'model' options: